danielpoonwj/gcp-iac-demo/README.md

 ## Introduction

-This project is a demonstration on using various tools to provision and deploy `jenkins` on Google Cloud Platform, with one `jenkins` job to build a `docker` container of a [sample web application](https://github.com/danielpoonwj/go-http-sample).
-By no means is this production ready, but a brief run-through of the approach and various tools that can be used to accomplish this.
+This project is a demonstration on using various tools to provision and deploy [`jenkins`](https://jenkins.io/) on [Google Cloud Platform](https://cloud.google.com/), with one `jenkins` job to build a [`docker`](https://www.docker.com/) container of a [sample web application](https://github.com/danielpoonwj/go-http-sample).
+This is by no means production ready, but the aim is to provide a brief run-through of the approach and various tools that can be used to accomplish this.

 *Note*: This has only been tested for *nix systems (Mac OS/Linux).
 The tools may be supported on Windows but I've not personally tried.